Are you an agency worker? Do you engage the services of an employment agency to provide you with agency or temporary workers?

-This piece looks at the law surrounding agency work and aims to give a straightforward guide for agency workers, agencies, and end-users/hirers.
+This article looks at the law surrounding agency work and aims to give a straightforward guide for agency workers, agencies, and end-users/hirers.

 The Act transposes into Irish law the EU Directive on Temporary Agency Work (2008/104/EC).